momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-dnsop-ipv6-only-resolver.md

 --- abstract

-By performing IPv4 to IPv6 translation, IPv6 only recursive name servers can operate in a NAT64 environment.
+By performing IPv4 to IPv6 translation, IPv6 only recursive resolvers can operate in a NAT64 environment.
-When a specific DNS zone is only served by a IPv4 only name server, the recursive name server will translate IPv4 to IPv6 in order to access the authoritative name server's IPv4 address via NAT64.
+When a specific DNS zone is only served by an IPv4 only name server, the recursive resolver will translate the IPv4 address to IPv6 in order to access the authoritative name server's IPv4 address via NAT64.
-This mechanism allows an IPv6 only recursive name server to initiate communications to an authoritative name server.
+This mechanism allows IPv6 only recursive resolvers to initiate communications to IPv4 only authoritative name servers.

 --- middle